edmundpf/LPD8806_Python3/README.md

 Also, while it *should* work without it to be safe you should add a level converter between the Raspberry Pi and the strip's data lines.
 This will also help you have longer runs.

-In some cases, using py-spidev can have better performance.
+In some cases, using py-spidev can have better performance but is compeltely optional.
 To install, run the following commands:

 	sudo apt-get install python-dev
 	git clone https://github.com/doceme/py-spidev.git